AchilleasB/rose_tracker_app/README.md

 # Rose Tracker Application

-A computer vision application for tracking and counting roses in images, videos, and real-time camera feeds using YOLOv11 and an improved IoU-based tracking algorithm.
+A computer vision application for tracking and counting roses in images, videos, and real-time camera feeds using YOLOv11 and BoTSORT tracking algorithm.

 ## Features

 - Image tracking: Process and annotate images with rose detections
 - Video tracking: Track roses in video files with frame-by-frame analysis
 - Real-time tracking: Live rose tracking using webcam or camera feed
-  - Advanced IoU-based tracking for reliable rose identification
+  - BoTSORT tracking algorithm for reliable rose identification
   - Real-time FPS display and performance monitoring
   - Unique rose counting with ID persistence
   - Modern, responsive UI with status indicators